nabrams/IDD-Fa18-Lab3/README.md

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**

+combine the switch state EEPROM and the merged sensor code

 ### 2. Design your logger

 **a.
 Insert here a copy of your final state diagram.**